Our Board reflects a diversity of environmental interests and specializations...

 She and her husband live happily carless and get around the Bay via kick-scooter, bike and Clipper card.
 She spends her free time running a nonprofit that supports low-income female STEM undergrads in China, becoming fluent in Spanish, training towards her 3rd degree black belt in Taekwon-Do and singing at friends’ weddings.

 Caroline Koch is a partner at Lawyers for Clean Water, Inc., and has broad experience representing non-profit organizational clients in the enforcement of federal and state environmental laws.
 In 2006, Caroline came to San Francisco from North Carolina for law school, and is passionate about ensuring that San Francisco leads on environmental and sustainability issues.
-Prior to joining Lawyers for Clean Water, Caroline worked as a legal research attorney for the San Francisco Superior Court, served as a certified practicing law student with the Golden Gate University School of Law Environmental Law and Justice Clinic, interned with Earthjustice, and spent a summer at Université Paris Nanterre studying comparative U.S. and French environmental law.
+Prior to joining Lawyers for Clean Water, Caroline worked as a legal research attorney for the San Francisco Superior Court, served as a certified practicing law student with the Golden Gate University School of Law Environmental Law and Justice Clinic, interned with Earthjustice, and spent a summer at Université Paris Nanterre studying comparative U.S. and French legal remedies.
 Caroline holds Bachelor of Arts Degrees in Public Policy Studies and English from Duke University.

 Eliet Henderson works in nonprofit fundraising and communications as Development Director for San Francisco Baykeeper.
 A lifelong environmentalist, she believes San Francisco is a great place to explore and expand solutions for building local community while protecting the planet.
 Eliet lives in the Mission and enjoys leisurely hikes and bikes around the Bay Area and Northern California.